nicklalone/382_f24/07 - Remote Sensing/07 - Remote Sensing.md

 			* [What is Remote Sensing - Smithsonian National Air and Space Museum](https://www.youtube.com/watch?v=F2mQ6fJSxRY&ab_channel=SmithsonianNationalAirandSpaceMuseum)
 3. What is Active remote sensing?
 Please provide 3 definitions from different sources.
 Those sources will form the basis of your answer to the next question.
 	* “Active Sensors have their own source of light or illumination.
 In particular, it actively sends a pulse and measures the backscatter reflected to the sensor.” -[GIS Geography](https://gisgeography.com/passive-active-sensors-remote-sensing/)
-	* “The sensor emits radiation which is directed toward the target to be investigated.The radiation reflected from that target is detected and measured by the sensor.” -[Government of Canada](https://natural-resources.canada.ca/maps-tools-and-publications/satellite-imagery-elevation-data-and-air-photos/tutorial-fundamentals-remote-sensing/introduction/passive-vs-active-sensing/14639)
+	* “The sensor emits radiation which is directed toward the target to be investigated.
+The radiation reflected from that target is detected and measured by the sensor.” -[Government of Canada](https://natural-resources.canada.ca/maps-tools-and-publications/satellite-imagery-elevation-data-and-air-photos/tutorial-fundamentals-remote-sensing/introduction/passive-vs-active-sensing/14639)
 	* “An active sensor is a radar instrument used for measuring signals transmitted bythe sensor that were reflected, refracted or scattered by the Earth’s surface or its atmosphere.” - [NASA](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/remote-sensing/).
 4. Please cite 5 pieces detailing what Active remote sensing is.
 Please include:
 	* 2 Web Resources,